San Diego High School: Russ High (1882–1907)

-By 1881, the population of William Heath's and Alonzo Horton's New San Diego, swelled to over 2,500 which quickly filled up the exisiting schools and necessitated the construntion of another.
+By 1881, the population of William Heath's and Alonzo Horton's New San Diego, swelled to over 2,500 which quickly filled up the existing schools and necessitated the construntion of another.
 Voters then approved $12,000 to construct the new school, which came to be named Russ School after lumberman Joseph Russ, who donated the lumber to build the school.
 The school was built in the Italian Villa style with a low-hip roof, ironwork parapet, and open-bell tower.
 It consisted of two stories and eight rooms.
 The school opened on August 14, 1882 to a class of 308 students from grades 1 through 8.

 In 1888 a high school was added, with three teachers.
 The high school students took over the upper floor; elementary and primary students occupied the lower floor.
 The first commencement was held in 1889, with four students graduating.
 In 1891, the school held its inaugural football season, which unexpectedly led to the adoption of its official colors.
 With no proper jerseys available, athletes were instructed to wear white shirts.
 Every player coincidentally arrived also sporting blue jeans, which cemented the school's colors.

 In 1893 high school students took over the entire school, which was renamed Russ High School.
-The school's newspaper The Russ publihsed its first issue in 1889.
+The school's newspaper The Russ published its first issue in 1889.

 In 1906 the school building was moved several hundred feet to allow for the construction of a new school.
 The original building was stripped of its ornamentation and was used for storage, dressing rooms, and a cafeteria.
 It burned down in 1911.